 About Sonia Chang-Díaz

 Sonia Chang-Díaz is the first Latina elected to the Massachusetts State Senate.
-She is serving her sixth term on behalf of the Second Suffolk District, which is comprised of all or part of the Boston neighborhoods of Dorchester, Jamaica Plain, Hyde Park, Mattapan, Mission Hill, Roslindale, Roxbury, and the South End.
+She is serving her seventh term on behalf of the Second Suffolk District, which is comprised of all or part of the Boston neighborhoods of Dorchester, Jamaica Plain, Hyde Park, Mattapan, Mission Hill, Roslindale, Roxbury, and the South End.

 Senator Chang-Díaz is a thoughtful, honest, and tenacious champion for marginalized voices across the Commonwealth.
 A leading proponent of equitable, high quality education, Senator Chang-Díaz was a primary architect of the landmark Student Opportunity Act, signed into law in 2019.
 This watershed legislation doubles Massachusetts’ investment in achievement gap closure for our lowest-income students, implementing the recommendations of the 2015 bipartisan Foundation Budget Review Commission (co-chaired by Chang-Díaz).
 Fully implemented, it will infuse the commonwealth’s preK-12 schools with an additional $1.5 billion in resources per year.